Raymond Arvidson

-Raymond E. Arvidson is the James S. McDonnell Distinguished Professor of Earth and Planetary Sciences at Washington University in St. Louis.
-He is known for his contributions to NASA missions to Mars, including as deputy director of the Mars Exploration Rovers.
+Raymond E. Arvidson is the James S. McDonnell Distinguished University Professor Emeritus in the Department of Earth, Environmental, and Planetary Sciences at Washington University in St. Louis.
+He is best known for his contributions to NASA missions to Mars, including as deputy director of the Mars Exploration Rovers.

 Education and career

-Arvidson attended Williamstown High School in Williamstown, New Jersey, graduating in 1965.
+Born in Brooklyn, New York, Arvidson moved with his family at the age of five to the Williamstown section of Monroe Township, Gloucester County, New Jersey, after his father's death and his mother's remarriage.
+Arvidson attended Williamstown High School, graduating in 1965.
 He earned a bachelor's degree in geology from Temple University in 1969, as well as his M.S. in 1971 and Ph.D. in 1975 from Brown University under the supervision of Thomas Mutch.
 He was the first person in his family to graduate from high school.

 Arvidson became an assistant professor at Washington University in St. Louis in 1974 and received promotions to full professor in 1984 and to McDonnell Distinguished Professor in 1998.
-He has served as chair of the Earth and Planetary Sciences Department.
+He has served as chair of the Earth and Planetary Sciences Department in Arts and Sciences at Washington University in St. Louis.
 Arvidson "has been instrumental in developing and implementing both orbital and landed missions to the planets."
-He has received three NASA Public Service Medals and the Whipple Award of the American Geophysical Union.
+He has received four NASA Public Service Medals and the Whipple Award of the American Geophysical Union.
 He is a fellow of the Geological Society of America and the American Geophysical Union.

 Minor planet 397278 is named after Arvidson.